uncch-rdmc/dataverse-corere/Readme.md

 ```

 Copy `env.sample.sh` to `env.sh`.
 Open `env.sh` and change parameters accordingly.
 See the file for more info on the parameters.

+You will also need to install a postgres database or use the commented sqlite database section of your settings file.

 Before running django, run `. env.sh` to export the variables to your environment.